mbuckaway/esp32-homekit-garagedoor/README.md

 - GPIO 25 for the close sensor
 - GPIO 27 for the open sensor

+The relay should be a buffered relay board.
+You can find them on Aliexpress or elsewhere.

 The difference with this controller is it uses both a switch on the lower part of the door to sensor it's actually closed and a switch on the upper side of the door to sensor it's actually open.
 With only a close switch, one can only assume the garage door actually makes it all the way up to be open.
 The two switches allow us to add a motion sensor service to sensor when the door is in motion.
 I use that to turn the garage light automatically on when the door moves.

 The code configures the following services that make up the garage door accessory: